 Students who have questions concerning the transfer credit shown on the transfer credit report should inquire at the Degree Progress Department.
 Any questions regarding the applicability of previous course work toward major requirements should be referred to the student's academic advisor.

 Leave of AbsenceInterruptions of enrollment can cause problems in the continuity of course work within a student's program.
 Therefore, leaves of absence are generally discouraged.
 A student who must interrupt studies for compelling reasons may request a leave for a stated period.
 Students who find it necessary to be excused from registration in fall or spring semesters should request a leave of absence and withdraw from their classes by the last day to drop or add courses.
 Students should contact their academic advisor, ask for a Leave of Absence Student Handbook and complete the Leave of Absence form in the back of the handbook (also available at www.usc.edu/loa).
 Completed forms should be submitted to the student's academic advisor for review and approval.
 If, as a result of the leave, the student exceeds the time limits for completion of degree or general education requirements, he or she may not be allowed automatically to continue to follow the original catalogue of enrollment.
 Students who fail to apply for a leave of absence may encounter difficulties with residence requirements and financial aid when returning to USC.
+A leave of absence does not exempt students from the residence requirement described below.

 Program ReactivationStudents who have failed to attempt course work for at least one semester within an academic year without filing a Leave of Absence form will have their POST (Program of Study) expired.
 Returning undergraduates will be required to meet with their department advisor and complete and sign a POST Reactivation form before registration will be permitted.
 Graduate students who wish to return will be governed by applicable university policies, including the continuous enrollment requirement.